The Southern Arizona Hiking Club

 On the third Tuesday of the each month, speakers are invited to come and present on a wide variety of subjects ranging from local and international hiking to desert wildlife.
 The presentations are held at the Catalina United Methodist Church, located at 2700 E Speedway Blvd Room H230, Tucson, AZ 85716 (Parking available east of the building) starting at 6:00 PM.
 The public is welcome to attend.

-Program Meeting on April 15 at 6 pm
+Program Meeting on May 20 at 6 pm

 Calendar